When Should You Replace Your Windows?

 How Can You Prepare for a Window Replacement Project?

-Preparing for your window installation ahead of time will help ensure that things move quickly and efficiently.
+Preparation for window replacement, if done ahead of time, will help ensure that things move quickly and efficiently.
 Time is money, especially in extreme temperatures, so being well-prepared is critical to maximizing savings.
-Here’s how to prepare your home for installation day:

 Should You Wait for the Perfect Time of Year Before Replacing Your Windows?